-QUESTION ANSWER MORE INFORMATION What are the potential benefits of the Restructure?
-After the Restructure, ANZ's banking activities (including Suncorp Bank, if the Suncorp Transaction goes ahead) will continue to be subject to the same prudential regulation as they are subject to now.
+What are the After the Restructure, ANZ's banking activities (including Suncorp Letter from the Chairman of the ANZ Board and potential benefits Bank, if the Suncorp Transaction goes ahead) will continue to be of the Restructure? subject to the same prudential regulation as they are subject to section 5.1 now.
 However, the activities of certain non-banking businesses will not be subject to the full suite of APRA prudential and reporting standards for banking activities.
 This will help enable a fit for purpose application of regulations, policies and procedures to these non-banking businesses.
-Letter from the Chairman of the ANZ Board and section 5.1 The benefits of the Restructure are set out in section 5.1.
-In summary, the key benefits are: Transparency: The Restructure will separate ANZ's banking and certain non-banking businesses within the ANZ Group.
-This separation will create transparency and clarity for employees, customers, regulators and investors.
-Flexibility: After the Restructure, the ANZ Group will have a corporate structure that positions ANZ to have more strategic and operational flexibility.
+The benefits of the Restructure are set out in section 5.1.
+In summary, the key benefits are: • Transparency: The Restructure will separate ANZ's banking and certain non-banking businesses within the ANZ Group.
+This separation will create transparency and clarity for employees, customers, regulators and investors. • Flexibility: After the Restructure, the ANZ Group will have a corporate structure that positions ANZ to have more strategic and operational flexibility.
 That structure can enable ANZ to be more innovative and responsive to the changes occurring in the financial services industry.
 Stronger non-banking businesses: The Restructure will better enable ANZ to develop its non-banking businesses.
-Although the ANZ Non-Bank Group), the ANZ Board expects it to be used as a vehicle for innovation and growth in certain non-banking businesses (including banking-adjacent businesses) that ANZ may develop or acquire.
+Although the ANZ Non-Bank Group will initially be modest in scale (relative to the ANZ Bank Group), the ANZ Board expects it to be used as a vehicle for innovation and growth in certain non-banking businesses (including banking-adjacent businesses) that ANZ may develop or acquire.
 This will help bring new technology and non-bank products and services to ANZ customers in line with ANZ's strategy to strengthen and grow ANZ's core banking business, and to improve the financial wellbeing of its customers.
 Employer and partner of choice: The Restructure can assist ANZ to attract staff and partners with skills outside traditional banking, who are more aligned with a broad financial services group.
-What are the potential disadvantages of the Restructure?
-The most significant disadvantages of the Restructure are: one off transaction costs of approximately \$35 million (before tax) (of which approximately \$25 million (before tax) is expected to be incurred by ANZ if the Restructure does not proceed); additional ongoing incremental costs associated with corporate and operating costs of less than approximately \$5 million (before tax) per annum; and one or more of the risks identified in section 5.3.
+What are the The most significant disadvantages of the Restructure are: Letter from the Chairman of the ANZ Board and potential • one off transaction costs of approximately \$35 million (before disadvantages of section 5.2 tax) (of which approximately \$25 million (before tax) is the Restructure? expected to be incurred by ANZ if the Restructure does • additional ongoing incremental costs associated with corporate and operating costs of less than approximately \$5 million (before tax) per annum; and • one or more of the risks identified in section 5.3.
 ANZ considers that these disadvantages are not expected (or likely) to have a material impact on the ANZ Group.
-Letter from the Chairman of the ANZ Board and section 5.2